Our neighbor’s coop.

-Taking delivery (this delivery guy was happy the route was all down-hill as his flat-bed had broken down two houses away but he was committed to making an on-time drop-off.
-Now that's my idea of customer service!):
+The delivery guy was happy the route was all down-hill as his flat-bed had broken down two houses away!

 Strategically marking the coop placement with a plastic ball (my bright idea).
-We chose this spot based on the shade/sun ratio, the ability to view the coop from our house and the proximity to a compost pile (aka: the woods).
+We chose the location based on the shade/sun ratio, the ability to view the coop from our house and the proximity to a compost pile (aka: the woods).